cl-library-docs/common-lisp-libraries/docs/postmodern.md

 (:dao type :single) | Return a single DAO of the given type.                                                                                                                 |
 ```

-If the database returns information about the amount rows that were affected,
+If the database returns information about the amount rows that were
-such as with updating or deleting queries, this is returned as a second value.
+affected, such as with updating or deleting queries, this is returned as
+a second value.

 ### query-dao

 ```lisp
 Macro: (query-dao type query &rest args)
 ```

+→ list

+Execute the given query (which can be either a string or an S-SQL
-Execute a query and return the result as daos of the given type.
+expression) and return the result as DAOs of the given type.
+If the
+query contains placeholders (\$1, \$2, etc) their values can be given as
-The fields returned by the query must match the slots of the dao, both
+extra arguments.
+The names of the fields returned by the query must
-by type and by name.
+either match slots in the DAO class, or be bound through
+with-column-writers.

 ### read-queries